nclarius/pyPL/README.md

 3. Execute `main.py` in a terminal.

 Running this program requires Python (version >= 3.8) to be installed on your machine.
-How to 'install python', 'edit .py file', 'execute .py script in terminal' and 'clone github repository' is all easily googleable for your respective operating system.
+How to 'clone github repository', 'install python', 'edit .py file' and 'execute .py script in terminal' is all easily googleable for your respective operating system.

 ### Specifying input
 **This tool is not equipped with an interactive user interface; input has to be specified in the source code.**